van001/lesscode/readme.md

 ### 1. Fewer objects and categories
 I will start with frequently used objects and categories that are used in real-world to solve many complex business problems.

-Single object (like char or number) will belong to String category and bunch of objects will belong to either List or Map.
+Single object (like characters or number) will belong to String category and bunch of objects will belong to either List or Map.

 #### String (single object)
 ![String](string.png)
-String may conatin bunch of characters. e.g,
+String may conatin bunch of characters or numbers. e.g,
 ```
-'Neelesh Vaikhary'
+'Neelesh Vaikhary 123'
 ```

 #### List (container - multiple objects; serially accessible)